May 11, 2020 Seaport Planning Advisory Committee

 Upon request, members of the public will each be allotted up to three minutes to speak before the Committee.
 Written comments may also be submitted to staff to be shared with the SPAC prior to this or their next meeting (please below regarding ADA accessibility requirement).

-Written Comments Received since December 5, 2019
+Written Comments Received since December 5, 2019 (PDF)

 Participants are encouraged to take a 10 minute stretch break.